 Highlights of the safety and environmental protection features of our project:

 - State-of-the-art rail cars built to the strict new standards

 - Lower speeds as the trains approach the site

-- A“bowl” shaped layout to assure cars can’t roll outside of the facility
+- A bowl-shaped layout to assure trains can’t accidentally roll outside of the facility

 - Multiple safeguards to protect Padilla Bay from oil intrusion, including a triple containment system for liquid leaks or spills

 - Containment ponds large enough to contain all the oil in a full 102-car unit train